What You Need to Remember

 Quick Questions Answered: A Realistic Look at the "5-Year" Idea

-The secret in the hiring world is that recruiters know people often only stay 2 or 3 years.
-They aren't looking for a huge promise of loyalty; they are looking for ROI (Return on Investment).
+The median private-sector employee tenure is 3.5 years, according to the U.S. Bureau of Labor Statistics (2024).
+Recruiters know this.
+They aren't looking for a loyalty promise.
+They are looking for ROI (Return on Investment).
 If you plan to leave in two years, your answer shouldn't be about the time—it should be about the problems you will solve before you leave.

 - Recruiter View: We look for "Active Time on Job."
 If you describe a growth path that includes mastering the job and then training others or improving a key process, we know we will get our investment back, even if you move on later.